hubverse-org/hubDocs/docs/source/format/tasks.md

 In general, there are no restrictions on what task ID variables may be named, however when appropriate, we suggest that Hubs adopt the following standard task ID or column names and definitions:

 * `origin_date`: the starting point that can be used for calculating a target_date via the formula target_date = origin_date + horizon * time_units_per_horizon (e.g., with weekly data, target_date is calculated as origin_date + horizon * 7 days).
+* `forecast_date`: usually defines the date that a model is run to produce a forecast.
 * `scenario_id`: a unique identifier for a scenario
 * `location`: a unique identifier for a location
 * `target`: a unique identifier for the target.
 It is recommended, although not required, that hubs set up a single variable to define the target (i.e., as a target key), with additional detail specified in the `target_metadata` section of the [tasks metadata](tasks-metadata).
+* `target_variable`/`target_outcome`: task IDs making up unique identifiers of a two-part target.
+These task can be used in hubs that want to split up the definition of a target across two variables.
+In this situation, both task IDs eill de specified as target keys in the `target_metadata` section of the [tasks metadata](tasks-metadata).
-* `target_date`: for short-term forecasts, the target_date specifies the date of occurrence of the outcome of interest.
+* `target_date`/`target_end_date`: for short-term forecasts, the synonymous task IDs `target_date`/`target_end_date` specify the date of occurrence of the outcome of interest.
 For instance, if models are requested to forecast the number of hospitalizations that will occur on 2022-07-15, the target_date is 2022-07-15.
 * `horizon`: The difference between the target_date and the origin_date in time units specified by the hub (e.g., may be days, weeks, or months)
 * `age_group`: a unique identifier for an age group